khalilbalaree/TokMem/README.md

 - **Quick start**: `cd memorization && bash run_memorization_comparison.sh`

 The code targets Hugging Face Transformers models (e.g., Llama and Qwen) and PyTorch.

+See `CONTRIBUTING.md` if you’d like to propose changes or file issues.

 ## Key Features